 Deadlift is derived from the principle of 'bending.'
 Bending is one of the seven primal movements that we MUST satisfy as human beings.

 Principles are: We are human beings.
 Therefore, we must move.
 And, we must move well.
 This is efficient movement.

 If we don't, then our bodies will break down faster.
 This is poor engineering.

 Starting with a client you must: Evaluate.
 Determine their movement capability and capacity.
 Regress/progress accordingly and to performance enhancement (EXOS).
-Reps should be pain free (or as close to pain free as possible).
-If pain is present, the mechanics are incorrect, or the load is too much (Z Health)."Dr. Stu lays out how to do this.
+Reps should be pain-free (or as close to pain-free as possible).
+If the pain is present, the mechanics are incorrect, or the load is too much (Z Health).Dr.
+Stu lays out how to do this.
 There are some progressions that you should follow when working up to deadlifts that I recommend.
 You don't just walk as a toddler.
 You sit up, crawl, stand and THEN walk.